danilovl/select-autocompleter-bundle/README.md

 }
 ```

-If you need additional parameters in request you can defined `extra` parameter which will be available in `AutocompleterQuery`.
+If you need additional parameters in request you can define `extra` parameter which will be available in `AutocompleterQuery`.

+Example url: `select-autocomplete/orm.customShop/autocomplete?extra[language]=en`.

 ```php
 <?php declare(strict_types=1);